 Despite these progresses, existing ZO methods often trade off between memory efficiency, convergence speed, and generalization.
-For instance, MeZO \citep{malladi2023} reduces memory to inference levels but requires significantly more forward passes than Adam.
+For instance, MeZO \citep{malladi2023kernel} reduces memory to inference levels but requires significantly more forward passes than Adam.
 To bridge this gap, we introduce Zeroth-Order Sharpness-Aware (ZOSA) optimization, a novel adaptive ZO optimizer that integrates sharpness-aware mechanisms with refined variance reduction and adaptive scaling.
-ZOSA employs batched Rademacher perturbations for efficient one-sided gradient estimates, computes adaptive step-sizes using the standard deviation of batch losses, and incorporates a SAM-like perturbation at a scaled point to promote flat minima and better generalization.
+ZOSA employs batched Rademacher perturbations for efficient one-sided gradient estimates, computes adaptive step-sizes using the standard deviation of batch losses, and incorporates a SAM-like perturbation at a scaled point (with effective radius $\rho/\epsilon$) to promote flat minima and better generalization.
 This design reduces variance in estimates (building on R-AdaZO \citep{shu2025}) while minimizing forward passes.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemindent=0pt, parsep=0pt] \item We propose ZOSA, an efficient zeroth-order (ZO) optimizer that seamlessly combines sharpness-aware updates with adaptive loss-variance-based scaling, with minimal inference-time memory overhead.
-The algorithm features a simple design, requiring no additional updates to a $\Sigma$ matrix (thus avoiding the extra storage burden and computational complexity associated with $\Sigma$ matrix updates), it offers fast computation, significantly fewer function queries, and accuracy superior to or on par with SABO, which is the state-of-the-art of shape-aware ZO algorithm, providing a practical and easy-to-implement solution for ZO optimization. \item We provide comprehensive theoretical analysis, including proofs of equivalence to a SAM rule, rigorous variance reduction bounds, and convergence guarantees under standard assumptions, further solidifying its theoretical foundations. \item Extensive experiments on synthetic problems and large language model (LLM) fine-tuning tasks demonstrate ZOSA's superiority in convergence speed, resource efficiency, and performance stability, highlighting its potential in real-world applications. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemindent=0pt, parsep=0pt] \item We propose ZOSA, an efficient ZO optimizer that seamlessly combines sharpness-aware updates with adaptive loss-variance-based scaling, with minimal inference-time memory overhead.
+The algorithm features a simple design, requiring no additional updates to a $\Sigma$ matrix (thus avoiding the extra storage burden and computational complexity associated with $\Sigma$ matrix updates), it offers fast computation, significantly fewer function queries, and accuracy superior to or on par with SABO, which is the state-of-the-art sharpness-aware ZO algorithm, providing a practical and easy-to-implement solution for ZO optimization. \item We provide comprehensive theoretical analysis, including proofs of approximate equivalence to a normalized SAM rule with effective sharpness radius $\rho/\epsilon$, rigorous variance reduction bounds, and convergence guarantees under standard assumptions, further solidifying its theoretical foundations. \item Extensive experiments on synthetic problems and LLM fine-tuning tasks demonstrate ZOSA's superiority in convergence speed, resource efficiency, and performance stability, highlighting its potential in real-world applications. \end{itemize}